fotomerchant/eks-blueprints-add-ons/README.md

 App Project : Application -> Helm Chart Repo workflows/jaytring/values.yaml needs to point to helm chart somewhere..... put the chart and values in a different directory

+# redeploy the app ensuring we load the workflows properly
+# rename workflows to workloads
+# inject the PAT into the workloads via the inputs marks as sensitive